The Rules of the Game | A war movie without a war

 The Rules of the Game (original title La Règle du Jeu) is a war movie without a war.
-It is a shiny metaphor of a condemned society and its desire for destruction.
+It is a shiny metaphor for a condemned society and its desire for destruction.
 There are no bombs or armies: nevertheless, World War II is in every frame.

 The director Jean Renoir creates an unusual satirical dramedy about aristocratic society.
 Members of the French bourgeoisie meet in the castle of the Marquis de La Chesnaye to spend the weekend.
 Their pleasant smiles hide their real feelings, along with their secrets.
 So, love stories between nobles and their poor servants intertwine until a murder is committed.